GRIT-Research-Workshops/2021-03-11-python-beginners/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
   <strong>Where:</strong> This training will take place online via Zoom.
-You will recieve instructions via email, for the Zoom meeting details, once you have registered.
+Once you register for the workshop,
+  you will recieve Zoom meeting details with other important information and instructions via email.
 </p>
 {% endif %}